ppy/osu-wiki/wiki/Game_Modifiers/en.md

 These mods introduce new elements to make the game harder and rewards the player in terms of an increase in Score Multiplier.

-For osu!mania, the use of _any_ difficulty increasing mods except Sudden Death/Perfect mod will result in **unranked** play.
+For osu!mania, the use of Hard Rock will result in **unranked** play.

 ### Hard Rock